2026 Aboriginal Engagement Forum

 Jeremy Maitland-Smith

-First Nations Lead at St John Ambulance WA
+First Nations Lead, St John Ambulance WA

 A proud Thiin Mah and Warrianga Yamatji man, Jeremy Maitland‑Smith draws on clinical experience and lived cultural knowledge to champion equity, cultural safety and accountable systems change, building strong partnerships and driving community‑led transformation in emergency care.